-Step 9 - Install AP Racing CP8350 brake caliper
+Step 9 - Install AP Racing brake caliper

-- Verify that you are putting the proper caliper on the correct side of the car.
-The bleed screws on your caliper should be pointing up when installed on the car. - Using a 7mm socket and 5mm hex wrench, remove the pad retention bolt from the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 12mm socket and the supplied washers (#10 10154), secure the caliper to the caliper bracket with the k-nuts (#10.02.00001).
-Torque to 23 lb-ft.
+- Verify that you are putting the caliper on the correct side of the car.
+There is a directional arrow etched into the caliper body indicating forward disc rotation. - Using a 7mm socket and 5mm hex wrench (CP8350) or a 6mm hex (CP9441), remove the pad retention bolt from the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket.

+Using a 12mm or 14mm socket and the supplied washers, secure the caliper to the caliper bracket with the supplied k-nuts.
+Torque to 23lb-ft for CP8350 or 40lb-ft for the CP9441.